Kapati

 Kapati is a 2025 Indian Kannada-language suspense thriller film directed by debutant Ravikiran D and Chethan SP.
 It was produced by Dayal Padmanabhan under D-pictures.
-Sukrutha Wagle and Dev Devaiah take center stage in the lead roles, while Sathvik Krishnan plays a gripping antagonist.
+Sukrutha Wagle and Dev Devaiah play the lead roles, while Sathvik Krishnan plays the antagonist.
 The music is composed by Johan Shevanesh, while cinematography and editing were handled by Sathish Rajendran and Vikram Yoganand.

 Plot

 Priya is fighting sadness in her family's home while odd things start happening all around her.
 Priya has no idea that her battle is in line with the evil powers of the dark web.
 A pair of aspirational boys, Suman and Chakri, take advantage of the shadowy corners of the internet to amass fortune.
 Suman and Chakri's quest for wealth simultaneously takes a sinister turn.
 Suman uses more subdued techniques, but Chakri resorts to brutality in order to increase revenues.

 Ethical boundaries become hazy as Priya's life collides with the lads' growing dangers on the dark web, and repercussions follow.
 Suman struggles with morals, while Priya's safety is put in danger by Chakri's avarice.

-KAPATI investigates the thin line separating the actual world from the virtual one, examining the effects of evil forces and the fallout from ambition.
-Is Priya going to make it through the approaching darkness, and will Suman and Chakri find forgiveness before their deeds get out of hand?
-The movie forces its protagonists to face their inner demons and weigh the consequences of their decisions.